decode-data/decode-data.github.io/docs/index.md

 # Overview
 ## What is a Decoder?
-Decoders restructure and augment inbound data to optimise for query and analysis.
+Decoders restructure and augment inbound data to optimise the structure for query and analysis.
 They are installed between standard Google-managed inbound BigQuery data transfers and subsequent transformation, analysis or automation activities.

 === "Decoder Logical Flow Configuration"